littlehoushontheprairie/linode-firewall-autoupdater/README.md

 # Update Linode Firewall

 The Linode firewall uses an allowlist to prevent unwanted traffic on my server.
-This script is to update the allowlist in the Linode firewall automatically and runs its job every 5 minutes in the Docker conntainer.
+This script is to update the allowlist in the Linode firewall automatically and runs its job every 5 minutes in the Docker container.

 ## How to Run